-To select the Search Type, click the option button next to OR or AND, which appears near the bottom center of the Indexing Terms Search screen.
-To continue our example, select AND as the Search Type to search for testimonies with both the indexing terms deportation thirst AND deportation from Mátészalka (Hungary: Ghetto).
+To change the Search Type, click the option button next to OR or AND, which appears near the bottom center of the Indexing Terms Search screen as pictured at right.
+To continue our example, keep the default AND as the Search Type to search for testimonies with both the indexing terms deportation thirst AND deportation from Mátészalka (Hungary : Ghetto).